 This has proven difficult for some still using a C/D aerial, I’ve been to a few retunes where all frequencies above channel 40 are fine but getting down to channels 32 and 33 there is no reception at all, in these cases I have had to replace the C/D with a wideband aerial, this provided an instant cure in all cases.

 So a little more about the aerial groups.
 Starting on group A, these aerials are designed to give the best gain between channels 21 and 37, to identify these aerials they have a red bung behind the reflectors, around here group A aerials would be used for local relays like Carhampton and Porlock and for the Stockland Hill transmitter.
 Next comes group B, identified by a yellow bung and optimised for frequencies between channels 35 and 53, used for the Wenvoe transmitter.
 Then comes C/D, these have a green bung and operate best between channels 48 and 68, these were widely used for the Mendip transmitter and also for some of the local relays like Woodcombe, Washford and Kilve.
 Next are group K (21 – 48) and group E (35 – 68), neither have been widely used around here.
-Lastly is group W, or wideband, these have a black bung and cover frequencies from 21 – 60.
-Most aerials installed in this area in the last decade would have been wideband.
+Lastly is group W, or wideband, these have a black bung and in the past would have covered frequencies from 21 – 68 but are now produced to cover channels 21-60, this grouping is also referred to as group T (white bung).
+Most aerials installed in this area in the last decade would have been wideband, at the moment this would be the best choice for Mendip as there are still two high definition frequencies at channels 55 and 56, these will be discontinued some time in 2020 at which point a group K aerial would be the best choice for the Mendip transmitter.

 Below is a graph showing the frequency response of the different aerial groups.